bdeckard92/dupUT/02-Lesson-Plans/README.md

 | 8:30PM | 14  | Office Hours                 | 0:30     |
 | 9:00PM | 15  | End                          | N/A      |

-### Flex Sessions
+### Recommended Sessions

-Flex Sessions are two hour Zoom sessions held earlier in the week (Mondays/Tuesdays) and are optional for students.
+Recommended Sessions are two hour Zoom sessions held earlier in the week (Mondays/Tuesdays) and are optional for students.
 Students are expected to be in the middle of working on their asynchronous content during this time of the week.

-The primary goals of Flex Sessions are to:
+The primary goals of Recommended Sessions are to:

 - Build community and help students feel more connected to instructors and one another